andre-cat/git-repo/git-config.md

 Show the list of all settings.

 [^flags]: Flags to configure:
-    - --global: set for all git bash.
+    - --global: set for all local repositories.